jostylr/silicon-dialectic/_posts/2025-07-20-foundation.md

 - [Foundation (The Complete Collection) by Isaac Asimov](https://amzn.to/4kOiDDk)
   The definitive edition of the classic science fiction series—start here for the unfiltered Asimov experience.

+---

+### James Prompt

+* **TITLE:** Foundation
+* **LEAD:** Different media forms of the same story can lead to good media, but not good adaptations as the Apple TV Foundation series demonstrates
+* **SONG:** Parody of Old Time Rock & Roll, where the old stuff is the books and the new stuff is the videos
+* **PRO:** Recently watched Apple TV’s Foundation which is a fine, even beautiful, show but has nothing of the spirit of the books.
+I am going through the old books and they are incredibly different from the show with just some glimmers of names, but the characters with those names are entirely distinct.
+* **CONTRA:** Why can’t we have both?
+The original stories are largely just all talk, no action.
+That was the point.
+Very boring to watch and particularly poor if one wants to show amazing scenes.
+Just think of them as entirely different entities.
+Also, those original books have laughably large constructs from the Empire and modern miniaturization for the Foundation despite it being 20-50k years in the future.
+Also, the atomics?
+Atomic razors?
+That’s crazy late 1940s dreaming.